imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 </div>
 <div id="Smooth" class="tabcontent">
   <p>A time-series is smooth if its ADI <= 1.32 and CV<sup>2</sup> <= 0.49.
 The conditions imply the small variance and presence of nearly no null values in the time-series.
 Traditional forecasting models can achieve high prediction accuracy over smooth time-series.
 The plot below shows a time-series which is smooth:</p>

+  <p>The AutoML can be configured to have predominatly more traditional algorithms for smooth time-series.
+As a step further, smooth can classified into "very smooth", "quite smooth" and "barely smooth" sub-classes based on CV<sup>2</sup>.
+This sub-classification enhances the model selection further as forecasting models with capability to learn strong seasonal patterns are required only for the last two sub-classes.</p>
 </div>

 <div id="Intermittent" class="tabcontent">
   <p>A time-series is intermittent if the ADI > 1.32 and CV<sup>2</sup> <= 0.49.
 The conditions imply the small variance but presence of significant number of null values in the time-series.
 Traditional forecasting models capable of dealing intermittency can achieve reasonable prediction accuracy.
 The plot below shows a time-series which is intermittent:</p>

+  <p>Even for intermittent time-series, the AutoML can be configured to have more traditional algorithms than sophisticated ones.
+The sub-classification into "very intermittent", "quite intermittent" and "barely intermittent" shall be based on ADI.
+Superior traditional algorithms are required for only the first two sub-classes.</p>
 </div>

 <div id="Erratic" class="tabcontent">
  <p>A time-series is erratic if its ADI <= 1.32 and CV<sup>2</sup> > 0.49.
 The conditions imply the high variance and presence of nearly no null values in the time-series.
 The high variance could not be explainable by time dimension alone and hence it is generally not possible to achieve a reasonable prediction accuracy with traditional forecasting models.
 The plot below shows a time-series which is erratic:</p>

+ <p>For erratic time-series, advanced time-series clustering algorithms are required for further sub-classification.
+The AutoML package can be configured to activate several neurons.
+This is the paradigm to unleash the RNNs, autoencoders and the likes.</p>
 </div>
 <div id="Lumpy" class="tabcontent">
  <p>A time-series is lumpy if its ADI > 1.32 and CV<sup>2</sup> > 0.49.
 The conditions imply the high variance but presence of significant number of null values in the time-series.
 There is too much variation and too little data to achieve a reasonable prediction accuracy.
 The plot below shows a time-series which is lumpy:</p>

+ <p>For lumpy time-series, it's either the rule-based/naive or the black-box algorithms that derive some sense from the sparse observations.
+Further sub-classification is not always necessary.
+To be more conservative, the ADI boundary with intermittent class can be modified to have more variables labelled as intermittent</p>
 </div>

 <script type="text/javascript" src="/assets/js/main.js"></script>
 <script type="text/javascript">document.getElementById("defaultOpen").click();</script>
 <br>

-These boundary conditions are mathematically dervied and stastically tested with 3000 time-series.
-They can be modified to have fewer time-series classified as smooth and intermittent.
-This classification is practical because it enhances the model selection.
-The AutoML can be configured to have more traditional algorithms for smooth and intermittent classes.
-In fact, there can be sub-classes within a class say smooth, seperated on CV<sup>2</sup>.
-Perhaps, forecasting models tuned for strong seasonal effects are not necessary for the sub-class with the smaller CV<sup>2</sup>.

-On erratic time-series, advanced time-series clustering algorithms can be applied for further sub-classification.
-The AutoML package has to be configured to activate several neurons by firing up the GPUs.
-This is the paradigm to unleash the RNNs, autoencoders and the likes.
-For lumpy time-series, AutoML configured with the rule-based/ naive and the black-box algorithms would come up with the best performing model.

 All in all, time-series classification is a divide and conquer design pattern for forecasting at scale.
-It is algorithmically essential to optimize runtime & memory and adds up to the overall interpretability of the forecasting framework.
-With this step, the characters have been defined and the tunes have been composed.
+It not only optimizes runtime & memory but also enhances the overall interpretability of the forecasting framework.
+The classification of time-series variables is the act of associating them with 4-10 characters.
+Configuration of AutoML for each sub-class is the act of composing tunes for each character.

 <h3>The Algorithms</h3>